excelasaph/linear_regression_model/README.md

 # Student GPA Prediction Project

 This repository contains my summative assignment for BSE Machine Learning and Mathematics for Machine Learning, deploying a linear regression model to predict student GPA using Flutter.
 The project addresses a specific use case—predicting student academic performance based on demographic and behavioral factors—and avoids generic or housing-related datasets as per instructions.
-It is structured into four tasks: model training (Task 1), API development (Task 2), Flutter app creation (Task 3), and a video demo (Task 4).
+It is structured into four tasks:

+- Task 1: Model training
+- Task 2: API development
+- Task 3: Flutter app creation
+- Task 4: Video demo

 ```text
 linear_regression_model/